neejaf/HardLandingDesignProject/phase2.md

   <img src="figures/phase2/front_view.png">
 </p>
 <br>
-This motor will read signals from an Arduino to rotate on its axis
+This motor will read signals from an Arduino to rotate on its axis, extending and folding up the landing gear.
 <br>
 <br>